gargi-gupta/AP-Project/README.md

 5. Sign-up: In this case, admin puts a check whether he allows the user to be added to the system or not.
 If yes, he is be added to the respective database(based on the department), else rejected and returns back to the user choice page.

+Login: In this case, the functionalities’ channel for him opens(based on his post and department).